Canon 200D vs Leica Q Typ 116

 It is notable that the 200D has a microphone port, which is missing on the Q Typ 116.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 So what is the bottom line?
 Which of the two cameras – the Canon 200D or the Leica Q Typ 116 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 200D: